KittyCAD/text-to-cad-blender-addon/README.md

 ## Usage

 The plugin can be accessed via shortcut `ctrl + shift + T` or while in Object Mode under the Add Menu

+#### NOTE: This plugin may take several minutes to run while your prompt is processing.
+Please check your [dashboard](https://text-to-cad.zoo.dev/dashboard) for progess

 ![](assets/launch_addon_menu.png)